CharlesMC11/MyScripts/README.md

 ## `process_screenshots`

-A script that renames and adds certain metadata to screenshots taken on my laptop. `main.zsh` can be directly used in the terminal, while `workflow.zsh` is intended to be sourced by a MacOS Folder Action.
+A script that renames and adds certain metadata to screenshots taken on my laptop. `main.sh` can be directly used in the terminal, while `workflow.sh` is intended to be sourced by a MacOS Folder Action.

 ## `collapse_iso_date_filename`